helenmurugan/true-words-quiz/README.md

 * The quiz consists of a numbered definition (the question), with a button grid showing a choice of four words (the answers).
 * The questions are shuffled at the start of each game so that each play is different.
 * The user will be asked ten questions to complete the quiz and then shown the final score.
+* There is a small True Words logo in the top left corner of the screen, which acts as a link back to the home page.

 ![Image of quiz area contained within a box](/documentation/quiz-container.jpg)